ylchan87/systemd_watchdog_test/README.md

 - `WatchdogSec=5`\
-systemd will restart the service if no new notification within 5sec
+systemd will restart the service if it receives no new notification within 5sec

 ## about watchdog
 watchdog is defined in `run_buggy_server.bash`